jentjr/flopydoc/README.md

 make html

   * This will update the html files in flopydoc-doc.
-Pushing these changes to github will update the documentation served from github.
-That's it!

   * Now that the html pages are updated, you need to commit the changes and then push them.
-Do this using:
+Do the following commands from the \flopy3doc\flopydoc-doc\html directory using:

     git add .